Akuli/tkinter-tutorial/getting-started.md

 # now add all widgets to big_frame instead of root
 ```

+This is annoying, but keep in mind that you only need to do this once for each
+window; in a big project you typically have many widgets inside each window,
+and this extra boilerplate doesn't annoy that much after all.

-Here is the complete hello world program, with all boilerplates.
-It shouldn't
+Here is a complete hello world program.
+It shouldn't look too horrible on
-look too horrible on anyone's system.
+anyone's system.

 [include]: # (hello-world.py)
 ```python